The Healthy Hub

 Herts Help: Community Link Workers Toggle accordion

 Herts Help is a free service which can put you in touch with practical help and emotional support in your area.
 You or your carer may also be eligible for support, discounts or certain benefits which could help with paying the bills.
-Community Navigation Service empowers individuals to access the different sources of help, advice and support available within the wider community to address the underlying causes that are affecting health and well-being.
+Our Community Link Workers empower individuals to access the different sources of help, advice and support available within the wider community to address the underlying causes that are affecting health and well-being.